pushkin-consortium-deprecated/deprecated3/README.md

 DB Connection is available as `DATABASE_URL` and the message queue as `AMPQ_ADDRESS`.

 Right now we only support python and node.js cron tabs. feel free to modify the `Dockerfile` to add a different environment you may need.

+### Documentation
+Docs can be created by running npm install, then npm run docs.

 ## Roles and Permissions